 You whip the two cups (1 pint) of heavy cream into stiff peaks using a handheld or stand mixer, and then fold in 1 can of full-fat sweetened condensed milk.
 The sweetened condensed milk adds a silky, creamy texture as well as sweetness.
+I like to add in a little bit of cream cheese to help cut the sweetness down a bit!
+Feel free to leave it out if you want.
 Add any flavors or add-ins (I ALWAYS add vanilla extract), then spread into a container & cover and freeze for at least 6 hours.

 That’s it.
 Homemade ice cream is the easiest!

 How to Make Strawberry Crumble Ice Cream

 There are three main components to this delicious, no churn strawberry crumble ice cream.

 1. Strawberry Swirl

 Prepare the strawberry sauce first.
 You can use a strawberry jam or strawberry preserves instead (hey, I won’t judge), but if you can get your hands on some fresh strawberries, I definitely recommend cooking your own strawberry sauce on the stove-top with sugar, vanilla, and lemon juice.
 The homemade strawberry sauce will thicken on the stove and continue to thicken as it cools (I like to cool it down in the refrigerator.)
 I blended the strawberry sauce before cooling and swirling into the ice cream.
 This is totally optional!
 If you want strawberry chunks in your ice cream, don’t blend.
 I’m totally leaving that up to you!